crisiumnih/esp32cam-dropbox/README.md

   2. Make the button capture and upload photos without resetting the ESP32.

+  3. Add some stuff to make it to copy to clipboard

 #### Replace these placeholders with your details:

 ```cpp